KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 categories: [import, .maketrans(), .translate(), Counter(), .most_common()]
 ---

-As part of a larger NLP (Natural Language Processing) project, we have been ask to clean up some text, by converting Strings to Lists, and do some basic language classification.
+As part of a larger NLP (Natural Language Processing) project, we have been ask to clean up some text, by converting Strings to Lists, and do some basic text processing.

 <a href="https://www.patreon.com/bePatron?u=15482170" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 > **Important**: This is not an NLP tutorial, this is an introductory Python lesson.

-Although most NLP research, projects and products rely on pre-built libraries and can be very complex in nature, I am going to introduce some basic NLP consepts to illustrata how we can apply, what we are learning, to real world scenarios.
+Although most NLP research, projects and products rely on pre-built libraries and can be very complex in nature, I am going to introduce some basic NLP concepts to illustrata how we can apply, what we are learning, to real world scenarios.

 One of the biggest challenges in data analysis, is getting the data to a state that can be useful.
 In our particular case, we have been ask to write some code to pre-process some text and do some basic calculations.